BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ### Bias and Variance - Overfitting and Underfitting

 A central point in the ML process as depicted in Figures 2.18 and 2.19 is optimizing the ML configuration if the ML model is not yet good enough.
-But how do do this in a meaningful way?
+But how to do this in a meaningful way?
 To acquire an understanding of the problems at hand we introduce the concepts of bias and variance / overfitting and underfitting for regression tasks.
 Please note that those concepts equally apply to classification tasks.

 An ML model can be seen as a generalization of the training data.
 In supervised ML, we assume that there is a real function *f* with the features as input and the target as output.
 However, *f* is unknown.
 I *f* was known, then there would be no need for machine learning at all.
 The ML model we get from training  we call {$$}\hat{f}{/$$}.